mbegoc/flaskadmin_boilerplate/README.rst

 2. Write more tests and comments
 3. implement fixtures support with flask-fixtures.
 It does not seem to support dump/load operations like django, see if an alternative exists.
+   Implemented a custom db fixtures system instead.
+See if it could be integrated to flask-fixtures.

 Knowledge that could be good to have for actual projects
 ========================================================